didier/functional-programming/README.md

-# As a parking spot's cost grows, does its convenience increase?
+# As a parking spot's customer price grows, does its convenience increase?

 By [Didier Catz](https://didiercatz.com)

+#### For this project, a few assumptions will be made. _Convenience_ in this case means how convenient a spot is for the customer — e.g. is it cheap?
+Are there enough parking spots?
+Is it easily accessible? _How much comfort does it bring to the customer_.

 ## An interactive data visualisation on Dutch parking data.